 No, you can do the Mind Walk at your own pace.
 Please only walk during daylight hours and aim to finish before it gets too dark.

 You won't be required to talk about your mental health to take part in this event.
 If you would like to share your experiences, you can join our private Facebook group just for people who are taking part in the Mind Walk

 We would like to gather a few volunteers to tell their story ahead of the event day - if you would like to be involved please contact us.

 We strongly discourage the use of headphones while taking part in the event.
 As this is not a closed road event, walkers need to be mindful and alert at all times.

 Before the event we will send you a flag in the post.
-You can write your reason for taking part in The Mind Walk on your flag and wave it proudly while you walk.
-Don't forget to share a picture of your flag with us by tagging @mindcharity and using the hashtag #TheMindWalk and tagging us on the following channels:
+You can write your reason for taking part in the Mind Walk on your flag and wave it proudly while you walk.
+Don't forget to share a picture of your flag with us using the hashtag #TheMindWalk and tagging us on the following channels:

 Use the hashtag #TheMindWalk to connect with others who are doing their own Mind Walk.
 Share your photos and stories on social media and make sure to tag Mind in your posts so we can see how your walk is going too.

-If you have raised £100 we will send you a medal in the post six weeks after The Mind Walk.
+If you have raised £100 we will send you a medal in the post six weeks after the Mind Walk.

 If you feel unwell or become injured during your walk, please do not continue.
 Tell someone you are taking part and have someone on hand to call in case you can no longer continue your walk.

-If you or any of your household experiences any symptoms of COVID-19, please do not take part in The Mind Walk.
+If you or any of your household experiences any symptoms of COVID-19, please do not take part in the Mind Walk.